forest-ka/step/README.markdown

 Notice that we pass in `this` as the callback to `fs.readFile`.
 When the file read completes, step will send the result as the arguments to the next function in the chain.
 Then in the `capitalize` function we're doing synchronous work so we can simple return the new value and Step will route it as if we called the callback.

 The first parameter is reserved for errors since this is the node standard.
 Also any exceptions thrown are caught and passed as the first argument to the next function.
 As long as you don't nest callback functions inline your main functions this prevents there from ever being any uncaught exceptions.
-This is very important for long running node.JS servers since a single uncaught exception can bring the whole server down.
+This is very important for long running node.js servers since a single uncaught exception can bring the whole server down.

-Also there is support for parallel actions:
+### Parallel

+To run functions in parallel at any function (i.e. parallel execution can start on the third function), call the function `this.parallel()` at any point.
+The next

     Step(
       // Loads two files in parallel